dafer45/TBTK/doc/Manual.md

 A second important thing to know about HDF5 is that, although it can write new datasets to an already existing file, it does not allow for data sets to be overwritten.
 If a program is meant to be run repeatedly, overwriting the previous data in the file each time it is rerun, it is therefore required to first delete the previously generated file.
-This can be done in code by after having set the filename type
+This can be done after having set the filename by typing
 ```cpp
 	FileWriter::clear();
 ```
 A similar call also exists for the FileReader, but it may seem harder to find a logical reason for calling it on the FileReader.

-A Model or Property cna be written to file as follows
+A Model or Property can be written to file as follows
 ```cpp
 	FileWriter::writeDataType(dataType);
 ```